yugabyte/yugabyte-db/docs/content/preview/reference/configuration/insecure-yugabyted-examples.md

 ## Upgrade a YugabyteDB cluster

-To use the latest features of the database and apply the latest security fixes, it's prudent to upgrade your YugabyteDB cluster to the [latest release](https://download.yugabyte.com/).
+To use the latest YugabyteDB features and apply the latest security updates, it is recommended to upgrade your YugabyteDB cluster to the [latest release](https://download.yugabyte.com/).

 Upgrading an existing YugabyteDB cluster that was deployed using yugabyted includes the following steps: